JuliaDiff/ChainRulesCore.jl/docs/src/design/changing_the_primal.md

 y = f(x)  # primal program
 x̄ = pullback_at(f, x, y, ȳ)
 ```
-To illustrate this we will use throughout this document examples for `sin` and for the [logistic sigmoid](https://en.wikipedia.org/wiki/Logistic_function#Derivative).
+Let's illustrate this with examples for `sin` and for the [logistic sigmoid](https://en.wikipedia.org/wiki/Logistic_function#Derivative).

 ```@raw html
 <details><summary>Example for `sin`</summary>